UPPMAX/UPPMAX-documentation/docs/software/python.md

 This means that you need to use the correct Python version to run a Python script.

+???- question "Which version of Python is `python`?"

+    To determine which version `python` is, in a terminal, type:

+    ```
+    python --version
+    ```

+    to see which Python version you are using now.

+???- question "Which version of Python is `python3`?"

+    To determine which version `python3` is, in a terminal, type:

+    ```
+    python3 --version
+    ```

+    to see which Python version you are using now.

 ## Loading Python

 The different versions of Python are available via